F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 4. `sudo apt-get install gcc-<version>`

 ### g++
 `g++` is the main executable for the GCC compiler.
-It is botha compiler and a wrapper for the linker.
+It is both a compiler and a wrapper for the linker.
 Typical usage is:

 - `g++ -o <output file> <cpp files and library files>`: compilation and linking
 - `g++ -c <cpp files>`: compilation only